By Rick Manske, Parsec Financial CEO

 For more details on my three-bucket strategy, please download my full presentation, “How to Generate a Retirement Paycheck.”

-*SOURCE: 2019 Morningstar/Ibbotson.
+*SOURCE: KITCES and 2019 Morningstar/Ibbotson.
 Long-term total returns are based on a blended portfolio of large-cap stocks, small-cap stocks and US investment-grade bonds.
 Long-term portfolio growth rate refers to the long-term total returns after 4% annual withdrawals.

 NOTE: This blog offers general information and should not be acted upon without obtaining specific advice from a qualified professional.
 The information is not intended as investment, tax or legal advice, nor the solicitation for the purchase or sale of any security.